machine-solution/heuristic_search_any_angle/README.md

 ## Algorithm comparison

 All data is stored in folder `analysis`.
-There you can find maps, results and graphics.
+There you can find maps, results and plots.

 [Description of results](results.md)